 Brian has had the opportunity to perform across the US, from Virginia Beach to Los Angeles.
 Brian has shared bigger stages with country stars Blackberry Smoke, Brantley Gilbert, Florida Georgia Line, Eli Young Band, Thomas Rhett, Tyler Farr and Stoney LaRue as well as rockers Cheap Trick, Styx, .38 Special and Lucero.

 A former United States Navy Explosive Ordnance Disposal Technician and an Operation Enduring/Iraqi Freedom Combat Veteran, Brian has made his music a means for him to give back to his community.
-He is an Ambassador for the Boot Campaign and an avid supporter of Combat Wounded Coalition, Wounded EOD Warrior and Navy SEAL Foundation.
-He sang the National Anthem for over 10,000 people at the 75th Annual Sturgis Rally for the Buffalo Chip's Freedom Day.
-He is a proud voting member of the Country Music Association and the Americana Music Association.
+He is a Veteran Ambassador for the Boot Campaign and sang the National Anthem for over 10,000 people at the 75th Annual Sturgis Rally for the Buffalo Chip's Freedom Day.
+He is a proud voting member of the Americana Music Association.

 Brian will be on the road in support of the new album and is well on the way to becoming a household name.